dhurlburtusa/mysql-admin-sql-gen/README.md

 This library works in the browser too.

-Have online documentation?
-Use it to provide data-driven documentation.
+Have online documentation instructing the user to execute some administrative SQL?
+Use this library to provide data-driven documentation.

 ## Examples